ibm-cloud-docs/fortigate-10g/about.md

 {:note: .note}
 {:important: .important}

-# About Fortigate Security Appliance 10 Gbps
+# About FortiGate Security Appliance 10 Gbps
 {: #about-fortigate-security-appliance-10gbps}

-The Fortigate Security Appliance (FSA) 10 Gbps is a single tenant (dedicated), self-managed, high throughput (10 Gbps) hardware firewall.
+The FortiGate Security Appliance (FSA) 10 Gbps is a single tenant (dedicated), self-managed, high throughput (10 Gbps) hardware firewall.
 It includes next generation features, such as AntiVirus (AV), Next Generation Firewall (NGFW), and Web filtering.
 {: shortdesc}

 This firewall can be configured to protect traffic on multiple VLANs for both public and private networks.
 In the Customer Portalm, it is referred to as a “Multi VLAN Firewall”.